lmaurits/BEASTling/docs/config.rst

    * "beastling"
    * "cldf"

+* ``frequencies``: Used to control the equilibrium distribution of the substitution model.
+All models support settings of "uniform" (for a uniform distribution), "empirical" (to use the relative frequencies of different states in the dataset) or "estimate" (to estimate the the equilibrium distribution via sampling during MCMC).
+Some models may support additional options (e.g. "approximate" for Lewis Mk).
+If not specified, all models will default to "empirical", which is a more realistic setting than "uniform" for large datasets, while being less computationally intensive than "estimate".

 * ``language_column``: Can be used to indicate the column name in the .csv file header which corresponds to the unique language identifier.
 If the column name is one of "iso", "iso_code", "glotto", "glotto_code", "language", "language_id", "lang" or "lang_id", BEASTling will recognise it automatically.
 This parameter is only needed if you have a pre-existing data file which uses a different column name which you don't want to change (perhaps because it would break compatibility with another tool).

 * ``pruned``: "True" or "False".
 Make use of "pruned trees".
 This can improve performance in data sets with a lot of missing data.
 Default is False.